NHSDigital/software-engineering-quality-framework/principles/security.md

     * Logging & monitoring should negate the need to manually inspect a production host
     * Deployments are immutable, and all deployments are issued via delivery pipelines, negating the need to manually change a production host
 * Any access to production must be audited and granted using temporary "break glass" permissions.
+* Access to environments, secrets & credentials, etc must use role based access control with minimum privileges
+* Use public resources as well as organisation policies, for example [OWASP top 10](https://owasp.org/www-project-top-ten/)